 - Coordinate with your calendar: Another very important tool for my planning process is a calendar.
 I like to have a physical calendar on hand because it helps me to visualize the months and lengths of stay a little bit better than doing it online.
-Once my travel details are finalized, I will transition the final plans into my Google calendar where I can input the exact dates and locations.
+Once my travel details are finalized, I will translate the final plans onto my Google calendar where I can input the exact dates and locations.
 What I love about Google Calendar is it syncs up with your email to add on any flights you reserve, hotels booked, etc. You’ve got all your logistics in one mobile cloud based location!
-Plus it is easily sharable with family & friends who might want to know what you’re up to.
+Plus it is easily sharable with family and friends who might want to know what you’re up to.

 Plan Your Budget